| ECMI Glossary of Water Related TermsA B C D

 broth are red.
 For potable water, the fecal streptococcus should be absent.

-Gaining stream (effluent stream) is a stream
+GGaining stream (effluent stream) is a stream

 or portion of a stream where flow increases because of discharge from

+groundwater.
 Grains per gallon is a unit of measurement

 often used to describe water hardness.
 One grain per gallon is approximately

 equal to 17 ppm of various cations.
+Groundwater (sometimes written as two words)

 is water that occupies voids, cracks, or other spaces between particles of clay,

 silt, sand, gravel or rock within the saturated formation.
+Groundwater mining is the removal of

 groundwater from an aquifer in excess of the rate of natural or artificial